-In 2014, the Company adopted the 2014 Stock Inducement Plan and made awards of options pursuant to the 2014 Stock Inducement Plan to 61 new employees in connection with the Purchase Agreement.
-The awards of options cover an aggregate of 578,350 shares of the Company's common stock in the form of options to purchase shares of the Company's common stock as an inducement to the employees entering into employment with the Company in connection with the Purchase Agreement.
+In 2014, the Company adopted the 2014 Stock Inducement Plan and made awards of options pursuant to the 2014 Stock Inducement Plan to 61 new employees in connection with the asset purchase agreement.
+The awards of options cover an aggregate of 578,350 shares of the Company's common stock in the form of options to purchase shares of the Company's common stock as an inducement to the employees entering into employment with the Company in connection with the asset purchase agreement.